rawanalsh22/EDA_AverageSalaries_ByEducation_In_KSA/README.md

 # Average Salaries by Education in Saudi Arabia
 ###### This is an EDA project about a average Salaries in KSA.
+-> LOOK at the PROPOSAL in [Pptx](https://1drv.ms/p/s!AtiyW7xom5w2gQeoytwKbocwOT2G?e=ILxfSc) .
 <img src="https://upload.wikimedia.org/wikipedia/commons/0/06/Advanced_Electronics_Company_New_Logo.png"  width="250" height="250">